hashicorp/consul/website/source/docs/commands/reload.html.markdown

 Command: `consul reload`

-The leave command triggers a reload of configuration files for the agent.
+The reload command triggers a reload of configuration files for the agent.

 The `SIGHUP` signal is usually used to trigger a reload of configurations, but in some cases it may be more convenient to trigger the CLI instead.